EmilioBG76/Project02_46W38/README_Project02_Hand_in.md

 # Main script plottings
-First plot includes wind Speed, blade and m2 time series for TI =0.10 and w =12m/s
+First plot includes wind Speed, blade and m2 time series for TI =0.10 and w =12m/s (Figure_1).
+Second plot includes mean displacements for different TI categories (Figure_2).
+Third plot includes mean displacements for different TI categories (Figure_3).
 <img src="figures/Figure_1.png" alt="Wind Speed, blade and m2 time series for TI=0.10 and w=12[m/s]" width="500"/>
-Second plot includes mean displacements for different TI categories
 <img src="figures/Figure_2.png" alt="Mean displacements for different TI categories" width="500"/>
-Third plot includes mean displacements for different TI categories
 <img src="figures/Figure_3.png" alt="St. deviation of displacements for different TI categories" width="500"/>

-# Discussion and explanation on how the means and standard deviations of the blade and m2 displacements change with the wind speed and with the TI.
+# Discussion and explanation on how the means and standard deviations of the blade and m2 displacements change with the wind speed and with the TI observed in the results obtained.

 1.- Mean displacements change with wind speed and TI categories as follows:
 a.
 Effect of Wind Speed:
 For all TI categories, the mean blade and tower displacements increase with increasing wind speed up to a certain point (around 11-12 m/s).
 We can also see how with higher wind speeds larger forces on the turbine are faced.
 Beyond this point, the mean displacements decrease and I think it's due to the pitch control system of the turbine that reduces the aerodynamic forces for the blades.